-Savannah Cagna glows on the day this spring that she received her first Communion at St. Simon the Apostle Parish in Indianapolis.
+Savannah Cagna glows on the day this spring that she received her first

 And that moment of unity and beauty occurred again at St. Simon Parish on the weekend of April 27-28 when 99 children received their first Communion in three Masses at the parish church.